MiguelFernandez008/test-canvas-fullscreen/README.md

 # test-canvas-fullscreen
- A canvas pixel manipulation and fullscreen api POC
+ A canvas pixel manipulation and fullscreen api POC made with typescript